-Currently, many workplaces are asking or allowing employees to work from home (WFH) to minimize the spread of covid-19.
-These “safer-at-home” policies have upended the traditional office workplaces.
-Gone are the cubicles or open-office desks, meeting rooms and private offices, desktop computers and hard phones.
-Many companies had been moving towards more cloud and WFH-friendly policies, like providing soft phones run through the cloud, installing email on personal devices, and providing laptops that can be taken home.
+Currently, many workplaces ask or allow employees to work from home (WFH) to minimize the spread of covid-19.
+These “safer-at-home” policies have upended traditional office workplaces.
+Gone are the cubicles or open-office desks, meeting rooms and private offices, desktop computers, and hard phones.
+Many companies moved towards more cloud and WFH-friendly policies, like providing softphones run through the cloud, installing email on personal devices, and providing laptops that can be taken home.

-However, as more companies have been forced to think about cloud storage, voice over IP (VOIP), virtual conferencing, and other technologies that make working from easier, they often forget one big part of the equation: security.
-Without the security protocols and services put in place in a physical office, many workers are susceptible to data breaches and scams.
+However, as more companies have been forced to think about cloud storage, voice over IP (VOIP), virtual conferencing, and other technologies that make working easier, they often forget one big part of the equation: security.
+Without the security protocols and services in a physical office, many workers are susceptible to data breaches and scams.
 Here are six easy tips for working securely from home.

 Know that free doesn’t always mean secure.

 Unfortunately, the phrase “you get what you pay for” is well-known because it’s often true.
 We provided a list of 11 platforms offering free services during the pandemic.
-And while they are very good and it’s good to know what is free, recent news stories about Zoom bombing and other hacks to these platforms have caused security concerns with some of these services.
-Before using a free service, make sure you check to see what the security of the platform is.
-If you think you will be discussing confidential information or simply want a higher level of security, consider paying for a service.
+And while they are very good and good to know what is free, recent news stories about Zoom bombing and other hacks to these platforms have caused security concerns with some of these services.
+Before using a free service, make sure you check to see the platform’s security.
+If you think you will be discussing confidential information or want a higher security level, consider paying for a service.

 Update your devices and software.

-One of the easiest (and most cost-efficient) ways of making your devices more secure is by downloading and installing updates.
-Makers and programmers are always finding vulnerabilities and places where they can improve the security of browsers, apps, and software.
+One of the easiest (and most cost-efficient) ways of making your devices more secure is downloading and installing updates.
+Makers and programmers are always finding vulnerabilities and places to improve the security of browsers, apps, and software.
 By updating to the latest version, you know that you will have the most secure version available.